Smwest87/interview_answers/interview.md

 <ul>

-<li>List me the stores allowed to sell alcohol<li>
+<li>List me the stores allowed to sell alcohol</li>

         'SELECT id, name FROM interview.stores
         WHERE allowed_alcohol = True;'

-<li>Give the product name of the 2 most expensive items based on their price at store id 1<li>
+<li>Give the product name of the 2 most expensive items based on their price at store id 1</li>

         SELECT p.name FROM interview.products p
         JOIN interview.store_prices sp on sp.product_id = p.id